 Settlement of Restructured Debt.
-The remaining balance of payable to a stockholder resulted mainly from the acquisition by Kormasinc of the Company's restructured debt from creditors.
-Of the restructured debt of $\mathbb{P}3.2$ billion acquired by Kormasinc (including interest of $\mathbb{P}200.0$ million), $\mathbb{P}2.4$ billion was converted to equity in 2013.
+Payable to a stockholder resulted mainly from the acquisition by Kormasinc of the Company's restructured debt from creditors.
+Of the restructured debt of ₱3.2 billion acquired by Kormasinc (including interest of ₱200.0 million),₱2.4 billion was converted to equity in 2013.

-On December 22, 2017, the SEC approved the debt to equity conversion of the remaining payable of P407.1 million to Kormasinc at P1.52 a share.
+On December 22, 2017, the SEC approved the debt to equity conversion of the remaining payable of ₱407.1 million to Kormasinc at ₱1.52 a share.
 Consequently, Kormasinc's ownership interest increased from 69.20% to 71.90% (see Notes 1 and 22).